AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 First, in Ada, aggregates are a way to completely workaround calls of initialization.
 To some respect, this makes sense, aggregates are ways to replace initialization.
-But the consequence is that there's no way to ensure that a given sequence of statement is putting an object in a consistent state at creation time (unlike traditional constructors).
+But the consequence is that there's no way to ensure that a given sequence of statements puts an object in a consistent state at creation time (unlike traditional constructors).

 Second, Adjust performs a post-copy update to a type.
 This causes a double issue,